 - How is it different from the New Zealand census?

 - Print off the questionnaire used.
 Make a selection of the questions for students to complete (on paper) as they look at the survey.
-The two questions on reaction time will not be able to be used.
+Some questions require that you be online, and will not be able to be used.

 - Collect these in and let the students collate the data to use it for comparison.